AuroraMaster/react-native-ohos-library/en/react-native-theme-control.md

 # RNOH_BEGIN: manual_package_linking_2
 ```

-> [!Tip] Note: The NODE_MODULES definition above is the installation path of the source library.
-Users can define NODE_MODULES according to the path where the source library is installed.
+> [!Tip] Note: The NODE_MODULES definition above refers to the installation path of the source library.
+Users can define NODE_MODULES based on the installation path of their source library.

-Open `entry/src/main/cpp/PackageProvider.cpp` and add:
+Open `entry/src/main/cpp/PackageProvider.cpp`， and add:

 ```diff
 #include "RNOH/PackageProvider.h"